I am standing at the window

 appeared before there was a clan -

-appeared before the clan grew into a tribe of community.
+preceded the clan who grew into a tribe of community.

 Over the years The Shepherd's community,